gucheng0712/gucheng0712.github.io/_posts/2018-5-17-RTS in Matrix.md

 ---
 Above Described the roation in matrix.
 These three are all similar except rotating along the y-axis.
 The reason is the y-axis have a different axial order.
 1. XYZ ---Along x-axis
-2. YZX ---Along y-axis
+2. {: style="color: red"}YZX ---Along y-axis (NOT YXZ, Order changed)
 3. ZXY ---Along z-axis

 So, when rotating along y-axis,

 it should transpose from **[x y z 1]** =>
 ![dot](/assets/images/PostImages/y_r_format.png){:height="10%" width="10%"}